Study with us

 Churchill would be an excellent place for you to study MML.
 Although much of your teaching would take place in the Faculty, quite a bit of it would also take place in the College, depending on your choice of subjects.
 For example, intensive native-speaker language work and small-group teaching (‘supervisions’) are often held at Churchill.
 We are fortunate in having an extremely strong group of teachers at Churchill — dynamic, enthusiastic, and supportive.
 We have Teaching Fellows in French and German literature and culture, with an affiliated expert in Spanish and Latin American literature and culture.
 We have regular native-speaker language teachers in French (a Senior Language Teaching Officer), German and Spanish.
 For subjects areas that we do not cover in-house, we would send you to good, carefully-selected supervisors in other colleges.
 All Cambridge colleges work in this way, to ensure that you get a mix of teaching inside and outside your College.
 There is a well-stocked College library, and suggestions from undergraduates for further acquisitions are always welcome.

 We welcome applications to study any of the languages taught in the Faculty.
 Whatever languages you are studying, the person with whom you would plan and discuss your academic progress would be your College Director of Studies (DoS) in MML.
 Your DoS will be keen to help you develop to your full potential during your time here: we want to help you find out what courses of study suit you best, what you are most interested in, what you enjoy most, how to build on your natural strengths and how to improve your knowledge and skills as much as possible.
-We would treat you as an individual rather than expecting you to follow the same course of studies as your peers or to improve at the same rate.
+We would treat you as an individual rather than expect you to follow the same course of studies as your peers or to improve at the same rate.

 Our students come from very different backgrounds; they have all kinds of different personalities and interests.
 We give them lots of practical support too: College aims to give financial help to students wishing to follow vacation courses abroad, and a dedicated fund has been established for such support.
 Our students regularly do extremely well in their degree examinations, with a number of Churchill students featuring at or near the top of the University rankings in recent years.
 Recent graduates have gone on to a wide range of careers, such as journalism, marketing and finance, teaching, law and the Civil Service, often using their languages with jobs in Europe or elsewhere.